The risk of depression after hysterectomy is one of the consequences that women may have to cope with.

 #5.
 Talk to friends and family

-If the symptoms still persist, talk to your partner, friends and family.
+If the symptoms still persist, talk to your partner, friends, and family.
 Confiding about your symptoms helps in dealing with them in a better way.
-You may also consider joining a support group for hysterectomy for women who have had hysterectomy.
+You may also consider joining a support group for hysterectomy for women who have had a hysterectomy.

 Depression after hysterectomy is a real problem for many women undergoing the surgery.
 However, it is important that you handle it and return to your normal daily activities.
 If you notice any of these symptoms after the surgery, talk to your physician and get your symptoms evaluated.
 She may prescribe you medications or therapy to deal with the symptoms.